cmdpet/cmd-pet/README.md

 ### I can't do the pip install!
 You have to add Python to PATH.
-This is unchecked in the Python installation, so you'll have to check it yourself.
+This is unchecked by default in the Python installation, so you'll have to check it yourself.